 “Digital transformation starts with a creative spark or a specific business need and comes to life with best-in-class technology,” said Mark Lavelle, CEO, Magento.
 “As a part of Adobe, we see a tremendous business opportunity to power experience-driven commerce for brands and merchants of all sizes.”

-The Developer Ecosystem team from Adobe are reported to have already begun actively engaging with the community online and offline in Magento held events.
+The Developer Ecosystem team from Adobe is reported to have already begun actively engaging with the community online and offline in Magento held events.